-The best Wi-Fi 6 routers combine the latest standards with sleek designs and smart features, giving you better networking for everything in your home.
+The best Wi-Fi 6 routers combine sleek designs with the AX wireless standard for faster connectivity for everything in your house.
+The result is better networking for every laptop, phone, smart TV and connected gadget in your home.
 The Wi-Fi 6 standard replaces the older 802.11ac (or, retroactively, Wi-Fi 5) with a faster, more advanced technology and a simpler name.

 While the first Wi-Fi 6 routers started coming to market a couple of years ago, this year promises to be the time that Wi-Fi 6 really comes into its own, as dozens of devices arrive in homes to work with the new standard and make the most of its improvements.

 - Check out the best WI-Fi extenders we've reviewed

 - Wi-Fi 6: What it is and why it’s better

 - Secure every device you own with the best router VPN

 To help you keep up with all of the new products, we've rounded up some of the best Wi-Fi 6 routers and Wi-Fi 6 mesh systems you can buy.
 We've selected from among the top selling, top performing, and most innovative products available.
 Here we highlight routers made for homes small and large, for gaming and media streaming, both standalone units and expandable mesh systems.

 What are the best Wi-Fi 6 routers?